 Neighborhood 3a: Jack Franscioni Elementary School/Peverini Park neighborhood is at the northeastern corner of the city.
-Uses include the Vista single-family residential subdivision surrounding Lum and Peverini Parks, a portion of the Cuesta subdivision between the two parks and West Street, the Jack Franscioni Elementary School site, and San Rafael Aztecs single-family residential subdivision north of the elementary school.
+Uses include the Vista single-family residential subdivision surrounding Lum and Peverini Parks, a portion of the Cuesta subdivision between the two parks and West Street, the Jack Franscioni Elementary School site, and the neighborhood east of Orchard Lane and north of La Colina Street (a single-family residential subdivision north of the elementary school).
 Residential projects in the entitlement phase include Santa Clara Street multifamily development with 140 units, and Las Viviendas Condominiums with 92 units.